Source: Labour Force Survey, Quarter 4

 Table 1 - Number of foreign-born by region

-The share of foreign-born people in the UK’s total population increased by over 50% between 1993 and 2011, i.e. from 7 to nearly 12.3% (see Figure 3).
-During the same period, the share of foreign citizens rose from 3.6 to 8%, while that of recent migrants increased from 1.4 to 3.5%.
+The share of foreign-born people in the UK’s total population increased by over 50% between 1993 and 2012, i.e. from 7 to nearly 11.4% (see Figure 3).
+During the same period, the share of foreign citizens rose from 3.6 to 7.2%, while that of recent migrants increased from 1.4 to 2.9%.
+There was a significant percentage increase in the share of foreign-born people in the UK’s total population during the 2004-2008 period.

 The share of migrants in the population varies significantly across regions but has been increasing in all regions over time

 The share of migrants in the population varies significantly across regions (see Figure 4).
-In 2011 the number of foreign-born people relative to total population was greatest in Inner London (42%) and Outer London (32%).
+In 2012 the number of foreign-born people relative to total population was greatest in Inner London (40%) and Outer London (32%).
 The region with the third highest proportion of migrants was West Midlands Metropolitan County where 17% of the population was foreign-born.
-‘Rest of North East’ and “Rest of West Midlands” were home to the population with the smallest proportion of foreign-born people.
+‘Rest of North East’ was home to the population with the smallest proportion of foreign-born people.
 While the concentration of foreign-born individuals varies across the UK, since 1995 the share of foreign-born people in the UK population has increased in every region.

-Inner and Outer London are also the areas with the highest share of foreign citizens in the total population (see Figure 5).
-Foreign citizens made up 27 and 19% of the population respectively in Inner and Outer London.
+Inner and Outer London also remain the areas with the highest share of migrants in the total population when focusing on foreign citizens (see Figure 5).
+Foreign citizens made up 24 and 19% of the population respectively in Inner and Outer London.

 India is the most common country of birth among the foreign-born, but Poland tops list of foreign citizens in the UK

-India, Poland, Ireland and Pakistan are the top four countries of birth for the foreign-born (Table 2) accounting respectively for 10.0, 8.5 and 5.5% of the total, followed by Germany and Bangladesh.
-Poland is the top country of citizenship of foreign citizens, accounting for about 15.2% of the total.
+India, Poland, and Pakistan are the top three countries of birth for the foreign-born (Table 2) accounting respectively for 9.1, 8.7 and 5.8% of the total, followed by Ireland and Germany.
+India and Poland remain the top two countries of citizenship of foreign citizens, with Poles being the biggest group, accounting for about 14.9% of the total.

 |Country of birth||Share of all foreign born||Country of citizenship||Share of all foreign citizens|